 We have also adopted our 2005 Stock Unit Plan, under which our board of directors awards participants the right to receive cash payments from us in an amount equal to the appreciation in our stock between the award date and the date the employee redeems the award.
-A maximum of 100,000 stock units may be subject to stock unit awards granted under this plan and as of September 30, 2005, 11,450 units have been granted.
+A maximum of 100,000 stock units may be subject to stock unit awards granted under this plan and to date, 11,450 units have been granted.